rgrannell1/utils/packages/pulp/README.md

 ## run

 Run the pulp task specified in the command-line arguments.
+When this command is executed pulp will look read the CLI arguments for to find the command specified, and will pass the remaining command-line arguments to the named-task selected.

 ### Parameters